AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

 1. Using a Beta-Binomial likelihood.
 We already saw in the completely pooled model that it improves fit and convergence a lot.
 Plus, it makes scientific sense: for a lot of reasons, each poll probably has a different true Binomial probability than all the other ones -- even when it comes from the same pollster; just think about measurement errors or the way the sample is different each time.
 Here, we parametrize the Beta-Binomial by its mean and precision, instead of the classical $\alpha$ and $\beta$ parameters.
 For more details about this distribution and parametrization, see [this blog post](https://alexandorra.github.io/pollsposition_blog/popularity/macron/gaussian%20processes/polls/2021/01/18/gp-popularity.html#Build-me-a-model).

 2. Making sure that our different effects sum to zero.
 Think about the month effect.
 It only makes sense in a relative sense: some months are better than average, some others are worse, but you can't have _only_ good months -- they'd be good compared to what?
 So we want to make sure that the average month effect is 0, while allowing each month to be better or worse than average if needed.
-To do that, we use a Normal distribution whose last axis is constrained to sum to zero.
+And the reasoning is the same for house effects for instance -- can you see why?
+To implement that, we use a Normal distribution whose last axis is constrained to sum to zero.
 In PyMC, we can use the `ZeroSumNormal` distribution, that [Adrian Seyboldt](https://github.com/aseyboldt) contributed and kindly shared with us.

 Ok, enough talking, let's code!